Capacity Building supports can pay for therapies or services that help improve your independence.

 Improved Daily Living

 Covers assessment, therapy and/or training by a professional such as an occupational therapist, physiotherapist or registered nurse.
-Includes Early Childhood Intervention.
+It includes Early Childhood Intervention.
 If you receive funding for this category you may choose to spend it on 30 hours a year for occupational therapy and speech therapy assessment and intervention.

 Improved Life Choices